InfinityVM/InfinityVM/book/src/chain/README.md

 ## Technical Architecture

+We have built InfinityBFT on top of [Berachain's Beaconkit](https://github.com/berachain/beacon-kit/tree/main) which provides the base architecture separating consensus from execution.

 To better understand the architecture of the Infinity L1 and the optimizations we have made, please read:

 - [<u>Block Lifecycle</u>](./lifecycle.md): Overview of the end-to-end lifecycle for proposing blocks, processing blocks, etc.